BhavyaGulati/MLClassifiers/README.md

 ### Parameters: Kernel, C and Gamma:
 When training an SVM with the Radial Basis Function (RBF) kernel, two parameters must be considered: C and gamma.
 The parameter C, common to all SVM kernels, trades off misclassification of training examples against simplicity of the decision surface.
 A low C makes the decision surface smooth, while a high C aims at classifying all training examples correctly. gamma defines how much influence a single training example has.
 The larger gamma is, the closer other examples must be to be affected.

+## Decision Trees:
+number of features: 379
+Accuracy: 0.967007963595 with significantly lower training and prediction time than number of features: 3785
+Accuracy: 0.977815699659
+Easy to implement and have gives us good visual interpretations.
+But they are prone to overfitting if we have alot of features.